ELECTION 2020: Preliminary results show Lorne Doerkson elected in Cariboo Chilcotin - 100 Mile House Free Press

 James Buckley of the Libertarian party won 81 votes (2.12 per cent).

+Doerkson, who watched the results come in at his campaign office in Williams Lake, along with his partner Shelley Wiese and co-campaign manager Bryan Withage, said he will work hard for the riding and all its residents, and named land use and access, long-term care for seniors and lack of available childcare as the top issues for the Cariboo Chilcotin.

+Although cautious to declare a victory Saturday night ahead of the mail-in ballot count, Doerkson said he was eager to get to work representing the riding despite the fact that the NDP captured a majority government.

 In Cariboo North, incumbent B.C.
-Liberal Coralee Oakes is the preliminary leader in the riding, with Elections BC showing she has 48.91 per cent of the recorded vote, as of 10:03 p.m.
+Liberal Coralee Oakes reclaimed her seat with Elections BC showing she had 48.91 per cent of the recorded vote, as of 10:03 p.m.

 The NDP’s Scott Elliott has 30 per cent of the reported vote.